scotrug/darts/README.md

+# Warning - Alpha Software

+The state of this code is currently prototype.
+We think it works, but it's very slow.
+We'd love contributions from people who'd like to help.

 # Darts :: Dynamic Analysis from Ruby Tests

 When you use refactoring tools in curly-bracketed languages, the tools use *static analysis* to answer questions like: